In the last few years, the world has seen many dramatic changes, with uncertainty forcing businesses to become resilient and agile.

 At present, we face multiple unknowns.
-This atmosphere raises a range of concerns— after all, our brains are biologically wired to scan for danger.
-Many of us are experiencing tremendous challenges related to our physical and mental health, how we work and generate an income, and a loss of social connection.
-Naturally, we look to our leaders for guidance, advice and reassurance for a way forward.
+This uncertainty raises a range of concerns— after all, our brains are biologically wired to scan for danger.
+Naturally, we look to our leaders for guidance, advice, and reassurance for a way forward.

 As a society, we have recovered from challenging scenarios before, like the financial downturns of 2001 and 2008.
 We will do so again.
 Trialling times give way to new opportunities and offer a chance for us to grow and develop.